 First Lutheran LWML (Lutheran Women Missionary League) Society

-Come celebrate LWML Sunday at First Lutheran on Sunday, October 2, 2016.
-The theme chosen for this year’s LWML Sunday is “Come and See”, based on Psalm 66:5 Lunch will be served following our morning worship.
+We celebrated LWML Sunday at First Lutheran on Sunday, October 1, 2017.
+The theme chosen for this year’s LWML Sunday is “Be Ready to Confess Jesus!”
+Lunch was served following our morning worship.

 The mission of the Lutheran Women's Missionary League is to assist each woman of The Lutheran Church—Missouri Synod in affirming her relationship with the Triune God so that she is enabled to use her gifts in ministry to the people of the world.

 “… and live a life of love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God.”...

 Secretary Ernestine Craig

 MISSION PROJECTS 2017

 "Be Ready to Confess Jesus!"
 2 Timothy 4: 1-4

 Three projects have been selected for this year.